 Can I use protein powder in the paleo diet?
 And what kind of paleo protein powder should I use?
 In this post, I try to answer these two common questions and cover the pros and cons of different types of protein powders.

 The most important thing to remember is that protein powder should not be a replacement for real food.
-I always recommend getting as much protein from foods as possible: eggs, fish, chicken, seafood, beef jerky, some nuts and seeds, and even dairy for those who can tolerate it.
+I always recommend getting as much protein from foods as possible: eggs, fish and seafood, chicken, red meat, some nuts and seeds, and even dairy for those who can tolerate it.
 For vegetarian-friendly but not specifically paleo compliant foods you might also look at things like green peas, safer grains like white rice and pseudo-grains like buckwheat, quinoa, and amaranth (soaked, sprouted and fermented if possible to reduce the number of antinutrients).

 However, as a way to supplement your body with extra protein or when you need a quick and convenient protein-rich meal, having good-quality protein powder can be very useful.